 Twice during the school year, teachers, parents and students will meet together to look at the child's progress and to set further learning goals.
-Fall conferences this year are scheduled for October 5 and 6, 2011.
-Winter conferences will be held January 25 and 26, 2012.
+Fall conferences this year are scheduled for October 3 and 4, 2012.
+Winter conferences will be held February 6 and 7, 2013.

-Parents are invited to meet with their child's core teacher by scheduled appointment.
-Specialty teachers will be available on conference days from 4:00 until 6:30 p.m. for unscheduled "drop-in" conferences.
+Parents are invited to meet with their child's teacher by scheduled appointment.
+Specialty teachers will be available on conference days from 4:00 until 6:30 for unscheduled "dropin" conferences.

 Appointments may be scheduled through our online scheduling system several weeks prior to each of the conference dates.
 Information on steps to schedule visits will be given to parents in our school newsletter and posted on our school website as each conference time approaches.
-A computer is available in our office for those who do not have internet access for online scheduling.
+A computer is available in our library for those who do not have internet access for online scheduling.